Nicholas Reece: Labor Party

+Melbourne City Council

+In 2016, Reece was elected as a councillor to the Melbourne City Council as a member of Team Doyle.
+Reece joined Team Sally Capp for the 2020 election, and he was elected as Deputy Lord Mayor.

+On 2 July 2024, following the resignation of Sally Capp, Reece was sworn in as 105th Lord Mayor of the City of Melbourne.
+In the 2024 Melbourne City Council election, Reece retained his position as Lord Mayor, winning 23.36% of primary votes cast and winning 61.49% of the two-candidate-preferred vote.

-Media
+Media career

 Reece is a political commentator on Sky News and was the host of Politics HQ between 2017 and 2019.
-Reece also writes a regular column for Fairfax Media.
+Reece also writes a regular column for The Age.

 In 2015, Reece appeared in the award-winning documentary The Killing Season, which recounted the leadership struggles between Kevin Rudd and Julia Gillard between 2010 and 2013.

 Personal life

+Reece was born in London in 1974.

-Reece is married to Felicity and has three children.
+Reece is a supporter of the Carlton Football Club, resides in Carlton, is married to Felicity and has three daughters.
+His wife is Greek.